With Jesus in joy and sorrow

 Throughout the New Testament, God calls His people to share joy and sorrow with Jesus.
 The suffering we are talking about here is not the suffering that comes from stupid mistakes or wrong decisions, or because we have become victims of circumstances or lack of faith.
 The suffering that Jesus experienced and that we should endure in this fallen world is a matter of the heart.
 Yes, Jesus also suffered physically, as the Gospels testify, but the suffering he endured voluntarily was the result of his compassionate love for the people.
 The Bible bears witness to this in many places:

-• “But when he saw the crowd, he was moved inwardly over them, because they were weary and weary like sheep without a shepherd” (Matthew 9,36 Eberfeld Bible)
+• “But when he saw the crowd, he was moved with compassion for them, because they were haggard and wasting away like sheep without a shepherd.”
+(Mt 9,36)

 • “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you!
-How often have I wanted to gather your children together, as a hen gathers her chicks under her wings; and you did not want it!”
-(Matthew 23,37)
+How often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!”
+(Mt 23,37)

-• “Come to me, all you who labor and are heavy laden; I want to refresh you.
-Take my yoke upon you and learn from me; for I am meek and humble of heart; so you will find rest for your souls.
-For my yoke is easy, and my burden is light” (Matthew 11,28-30)
+• “Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(Mt 11,28-30)

-• "And as he drew near, he saw the city and wept for it, saying, 'If only you also knew at that time what makes for peace!
-But now it is hidden from your eyes” (Luke 19,41-42)
+• “And when he drew near, he saw the city and wept over it and said, ‘If only you had known at this time what would bring peace!
+But now it is hidden from your eyes.’”
+(Lk 19,41-42)

 Following in the footsteps of Jesus